1

 Having larger rollers is a good thing because they’re generally more durable, but also because they make more contact with the belt, which creates a smoother feel.

-Overall though, the 2450 scores very highly with its strong motor, larger rollers, and the ability to reach a decline setting.
+Overall though, the 2450 scores pretty highly with its strong motor and declining capabilities, it would just be nice to see larger rollers.

 Features